leadership & staff

 SJIPH is led by two distinguished faculty members of Rowan University and Rutgers University-Camden.
 Together, they bring more than four decades of research excellence and community-based, collaborative investigation into some of our region’s most complex challenges.
 Both have published in their respective areas of focus, and led other academic-community partnership funding initiatives of varying scales.

-Nicole A. Vaughn, PhD
+Nicole A. Vaughn, MS, PhD

 Dr. Vaughn has BS in psychology from Morgan State University in Baltimore, MD and a MS and PhD in medical/health psychology from the Uniformed Services University of the Health Sciences’ F. Hebert School of Medicine in Bethesda, MD.
 Dr. Vaughn was selected for the prestigious Ford Foundation Fellowship as a pre-doctoral scholar.
 Additionally, she completed a 1-year postdoctoral fellowship in cardiovascular behavioral medicine and led a family-based intervention on health in Washington, DC.
 She also completed a 2-year MT-DIRC fellowship in dissemination and implementation with Washington University in St. Louis.
 Dr. Vaughn has taught high school, undergraduate, graduate and doctoral students across her long career in higher education.
 She worked as part of a small team of faculty to develop the Public Health & Wellness undergraduate degree program at Rowan University and teaches upper-level courses in program planning and leadership, public health methods and interventions and US Healthcare Systems.